Greek resistance: Urban protest

 One of the most important forms of resistance were the mass protest movements.
 The first such event occurred during the national anniversary of 25 March 1942, when students attempted to lay a wreath at the Monument of the Unknown Soldier.
 This resulted in clashes with mounted Carabinieri, and marked the awakening of the spirit of Resistance amongst the wider urban population.
 Soon after, from 12 to 14 April, the "TTT" (Telecommunications & Postal) workers began a strike in Athens, which spread throughout the country.
 Initially, the strikers' demands were financial, but it quickly assumed a political aspect, as the strike was encouraged by EAM's labour union organization, EEAM.
 Finally, the strike ended on April 21, with the full capitulation of the collaborationist government to the strikers' demands, including the immediate release of arrested strike leaders.

 In early 1943, rumours spread of a planned mobilization of the labour force by the occupation authorities, with the intent of sending them to work in Germany.
-The first reactions began amongst students on 7 February, but soon grew in scope and volume.
+The first reactions began amongst students on 7 February, but soon 1943 Greek protests against labour mobilization grew in scope and volume.
 Throughout February, successive strikes and demonstrations paralyzed Athens, culminating in a massive rally on the 24th.
 The tense climate was amply displayed at the funeral of Greece's national poet, Kostis Palamas, on 28 February, which turned into an anti-Axis demonstration.